isl-org/Open3D/docs/introduction.rst

 Supported compilers
 ======================

-* GCC 4.8 and later on Linux
+* GCC 5.x or later on Linux
-* XCode 8.0 and later on OS X
+* XCode 8.0 or later on OS X
-* Visual Studio 2015 update 3 and later on Windows
+* Visual Studio 2015 update 3 or later on Windows

 Resources
 ======================